suhanree/network-recommender/README.md

 look at
 [EDA.ipynb](https://github.com/suhanree/network-recommender/blob/master/code/EDA.ipynb),
 done in ipython notebook format).
-If we compare cities by counts, the figure below shows ratios for numbers of users, businesses, and ratings (before we drop users based on the structure of social network).
+If we compare cities by sizes in our data, the figure below shows ratios for numbers of users, businesses, and reviews (before we drop users based on the structure of social network).
+For each city, the number of users (or businesses/reviews) is divided by the total number of users (or businesses/reviews) in all 10 cities.
 There are two big cities, Phoenix and Las Vegas, and five medium cities, and three small cities.
 ![Fig.3](fig/ratios_by_city.png "Fig.3.
 Ratios of counts by city")